 The Triguna composition influences qualities of human thought and behavior.
 They interact with each other resulting in the preponderance of one over the others.
 The degree of predominance of one Guna determines the individual’s personality characteristics.

 These three Gunas, in different proportions, influence the physical, mental and intellectual caliber of every individual and these influences provide the distinct flavor in each personality.
-Sometimes sattva is predominant, overpowering rajas and tamas; sometimes rajas prevails over sattva and tamas; and sometimes tamas obscures sattva and rajas.
+Sometimes sattva is predominant, overpowering rajas and tamas; sometimes rajas prevails over sattva and tamas; sometimes tamas obscures sattva and rajas.
 The nature of things is determined by the predominant Guna, while the others are there in a subordinate position.

-Interplay of Triguna Nature
+An interplay of Triguna Nature